qualiascript/cat-theory/sections/2_intuitionistic/03_dependent_products_sums.md

 Thus, `DP_g B : R -> Y` itself must correspond to a mapping, which sends the partial sections of `B` to the fiber of `g` it corresponds to.
 As such, its sections pick an element from each such fiber, so that the family of sections consists of the family of all such partial sections of `B` indexed by `g`.
-In particular, if `g : X -> Y`, this reduces to all mappings of elements of `X` to sections of `B`, and if `B : B' * X -> X` ignoring the first argument (known as a trivial bundle), then its sections are simply `B'`, so that we obtain `R = [X, B']`.
+In particular, if `g : X -> 1`, this reduces to all mappings of elements of `X` to sections of `B`, and if `B : B' * X -> X` ignoring the first argument (known as a trivial bundle), then its sections are simply `B'`, so that we obtain `R = [X, B']`.